FiddlyDigital/ambientmusicalsystem/README.md

 # Ambient Musical System
 A musical system inspired by the works of Philip Glass.

-A totally random system - each reload will yield a new musical experience.
-No refresh will ever be the same.
+## Description

-On each load, a random reverb, instrument, notes  and note lengths are chosen to provide a unique ambient track.
+On each load, a random instrument, musical mode, key and reverb type are chosen.
+Notes are then played back at random intervals for an continously evolving ambient experience.

+50% of the time it sounds terrible, but the other 50% is pretty poetic.

+## Setup and Running

-## Prerequisites
+### Prerequisites
-You need to download the Samples provided at the link below and put them in a 'Samples' folder in your project root.
+You need to download the required music sample files from http://sso.mattiaswestlund.net/download.html and extract the contents of the Samples folder in the zip to ~/src/assets/samples.
-(Check MusicSystemSamples.js for paths if you're not sure here)

-## Instructions for running
-* Pull code, then use http-server or similiar to host.
-* load index.html in your browser
-* Refresh to taste!
+### Install Dependencies
+* npm install
+* bower install

+### Run Development Version
+* npm run serve

+### Run Distribution Version
+* npm run build
+* npm run serve:dist

-## Samples
+## Notes
-* Please download from Sonatina Symphonic Orchestra - http://sso.mattiaswestlund.net/download.html

-## Impulse Responses
+### Impulse Responses
+* See ~/src/assets/impulse_responses
 * Courtesy of AirWindows - http://www.airwindows.com/airwindows-impulses/
 * (Converted from .AIFF to .WAV via http://www.zamzar.com/)